Diophantine approximation: Uniform distribution

 Another topic that has seen a thorough development is the theory of uniform distribution mod 1.
 Take a sequence a1, a2, ... of real numbers and consider their fractional parts.
 That is, more abstractly, look at the sequence in $\mathbb{R}/\mathbb{Z}$, which is a circle.
 For any interval I on the circle we look at the proportion of the sequence's elements that lie in it, up to some integer N, and compare it to the proportion of the circumference occupied by I. Uniform distribution means that in the limit, as N grows, the proportion of hits on the interval tends to the 'expected' value.
 Hermann Weyl proved a basic result showing that this was equivalent to bounds for exponential sums formed from the sequence.
 This showed that Diophantine approximation results were closely related to the general problem of cancellation in exponential sums, which occurs throughout analytic number theory in the bounding of error terms.

 Related to uniform distribution is the topic of irregularities of distribution, which is of a combinatorial nature.

+Algorithms

+Grotschel, Lovasz and Schrijver describe algorithms for finding approximately-best diophantine approximations, both for individual real numbers and for set of real numbers.
+The latter problem is called simultaneous diophantine approximation.